-In 2019, the UK Government and the devolved administrations committed to the Net Zero target as recommended by the Committee on Climate Change.
+In 2019, the UK Government and the devolved administrations committed to the Net Zero target as recommended by the Climate Change Committee.
 Reaching net-zero greenhouse gas (GHG) emissions requires extensive changes across the economy, but the foundations are in place.
 Major infrastructure decisions need to be made in the near future and quickly implemented.
 These changes are unprecedented in their overall scale, but large-scale transitions have been achieved successfully in the UK before, such as the natural gas switchover in the 1970s or the switch to digital broadcasting in the 2000s.

-What changed are needed?
+What changes are needed?

 - resource and energy efficiency, that reduce demand for energy across the economy

 - societal choices that lead to a lower demand for carbon-intensive activities

 - extensive electrification, particularly of transport and heating, supported by a major expansion of renewable and other low-carbon power generation